fredemmott/sidewalk/README.md

 * It will also load any similarly-named .yaml files into the Sidewalk::Config hash
-* If you put 'FooController' in your URI-map, but don't require, Sidewalk will look for it in controllers
+* If you put 'FooController' in your URI-map, but don't require, Sidewalk will look for it in controllers/